-77. Regulations.
+81. Regulations.

-- (1) The Minister may, by statutory instrument, make regulations for the purpose of carrying into effect the provisions of this Act. - (2) Without prejudice to the general effect of subsection (1), regulations made under this section may provide for the following-
+- (1) The Minister shall, by statutory instrument, make regulations for the purpose of carrying into effect the provisions of this Act. - (2) Without prejudice to the general effect of subsection (1), regulations made under this section may provide for the following-

-- (a) application forms required under this Act; - (b) procedures and rules for admission into and exclusion from the free zone; - (c) limitations on imports into and exports out of a free zone; - (d) performance procedures to be observed by enterprises operating within the free zone; - (e) the form of quarterly reports to be filled by developers and business enterprises under this Act; - (f) procedures governing the destruction of raw materials in export processing zones; and - (g) generally for giving effect to the provisions of this Act. - (3) Regulations made under this section may prescribe in relation to a contravention of the regulations- - (a) a penalty not exceeding forty eight currency points or imprisonment not exceeding two years or both; or - (b) a requirement that a court which convicts a person of an offence under the regulations may order the forfeiture to the state of anything involved in the commission of the offence.
+- (a) application forms required under this Act; - (b) procedures and rules for admission into and exclusion from the free zone; - (c) limitations on imports into and exports out of a free zone; - (d) performance procedures to be observed by enterprises operating within the free zone; - (e) the form of quarterly reports to be filled by developers and business enterprises under this Act; - (f) procedures governing the destruction of raw materials in export processing zones; and - (g) generally for giving effect to the provisions of this Act. - (3) Regulations made under this section- - (a) shall be consistent with existing labour and environmental laws; - (b) may prescribe in relation to a contravention of the regulations- - (i) a penalty not exceeding forty eight currency points or imprisonment not exceeding two years or both; or - (ii) a requirement that a court which convicts a person of an offence under the regulations may order the forfeiture to the state of anything involved in the commission of the offence. - (c) shall be laid before Parliament.

-78. Amendment of Schedule.
+82. Amendment of Schedule.

-The Minister may, with the approval of the Cabinet, by statutory instrument, amend the Schedule to this Act.
+The Minister may, with the approval of the Cabinet, by statutory instrument, amend any Schedule to this Act.